rahmanidashti/znuai/overview.md

 - Participation 5%

 ## Announcements + Q&A
-We will use Piazza for questions and any course announcements. (we will think about it!)
+We will use ZCS ([ZNU Courseware](http://zcs.znu.ac.ir)) for questions and any course announcements.

 ## Submitting Assignments
 Students will submit their homework electronically using [ZCS](http://zcs.znu.ac.ir).